 A Heritage Now Event

-The explosion that tore through Beirut on August 4 has impacted an estimated 8,000 buildings, according to UNESCO, including 640 historic structures, 60 of which are at risk of collapse.
-On October 15, join WMF President and CEO Bénédicte de Montlaur in an online discussion on Beirut’s unique history and heritage, and explore future models for protection and revitalization.
+The explosion that tore through Beirut on August 4 impacted an estimated 8,000 buildings, according to UNESCO, including 640 historic structures, 60 of which are at risk of collapse.
+On October 15, 2020 WMF President and CEO Bénédicte de Montlaur hosted an online discussion on Beirut’s unique history and heritage, and explored future models for protection and revitalization.

 Featuring Dr. George Arbid, architect and founding member and director of the Arab Center for Architecture in Beirut; Mona El Hallak, architect, heritage preservation activist and the director of the Neighborhood Initiative at the American University of Beirut (AUB); and Nadine Labaki, award-winning director, actress, and activist.

 Presented in partnership with the Consulate General of Lebanon in New York.
 Cover photo courtesy of George Azar.